unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 introduces a series of techniques that generally aim at completely *removing* the impact of errors on quantum computations.
 In particular, if errors occurs below a certain threshold, the robustness of the quantum computation can be preserved, and fault tolerance is reached.

 The main issue of quantum error correction techniques are that generally they require a large overhead in terms of additional qubits on top of those required for the quantum computation.
 Current quantum computing devices have been able to demonstrate quantum error correction only with a very small number of qubits.

-What is now referred quantum error mitigation is generally a series of techniques that stemmed as more practical quantum error correction.
+What is now referred quantum error mitigation is generally a series of techniques that stemmed as more practical quantum error correction solutions.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 About quantum optimal control